Something strange is happening.

 I absolutely love every minute I get to work on my coaching business.
 I don’t plan to go back to being an employee any time soon.

-Do I miss the benefits, perks and regular paycheck?
+Do I miss some of the benefits, perks and a regular paycheck?
 Absolutely!

-Would I trade it for this new flexible lifestyle that I’ve built?
-Nope.
+Would I trade it for this new freedom and flexible lifestyle I’ve built?
+Not a chance!

-With this rapidly changing world and economy, I hope this has provided you with some valuable insights and a glimpse into my journey from a full-time corporate employee to full-time coach.
+With this rapidly changing world and economy, I hope this has provided you with some valuable insights and a glimpse into my journey from a full-time corporate employee to becoming a full-time coach.

 If you’re curious about the specifics of how I built my coaching business, you can read more about how I started and built a rewarding and profitable coaching business.